HEnquist/camilladsp/README.md

   The number of bands, and the gain for each band is given by the `gains` parameter.
   This accepts a list of gains in dB.
 The number of values determines the number of bands.
+  The gains are limited to +- 40 dB.

   The band frequencies are distributed evenly on the logarithmic frequency scale, and each band has the same relative bandwidth.